 Aqueous Extract of Inonotus bliquus (Fr.)
 Pilat (Hymenochaetaceae) Significantly Inhibits the Growth of Sarcoma 180 by Inducing Apoptosis

-Copyright: © 2007 Caifa Chen, Weifa Zheng, Xiaowen Gao and Xiaoyan Xiang.
+Copyright: © 2007 Caifa Chen, Weifa Zheng, Xiaowen Gao, Xiaoyan Xiang, Dongxu Sun, Jiangchun Wei and Chengcai Chu.
 This is an open access article distributed under the terms of the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.